dwesterwick/SPTLateToTheParty/README.md

 * If the item is a weapon, the mod first tries finding the most desirable version of it (in terms of size and weight) available from traders.
 If no traders sell it, the mod will then find the most desirable preset for the weapon.
 If there are no presets for the weapon (as may be the case for mod-generated weapons), one with the cheapest and fewest parts possible will be generated.
 * When the mod determines the size of a weapon, it's folded if possible.

-If you're using this mod along with Kobrakon's Immersive Raids mod, please change the following in *config.json*:
+If you're using this mod along with Kobrakon's [Immersive Raids](https://forge.sp-tarkov.com/mod/642/immersive-raids) or a similar mod that significantly lengthens raid times, please change the following in *config.json*:
 * **destroy_loot_during_raid.max_time_without_destroying_any_loot** to any value you want.
 This is the frequency (in seconds) at which an item is removed from the map.
 If this value is small and you stay in the raid for a long time, you'll eventually have no more loot on the map.

 Known issues:
 * Any locked door on the map is equally likely to be opened, including those locked with rare keys and those nobody ever really opens/closes in live Tarkov.
-* Some items have no price defined in *handbook.json* or *prices.json*, which makes the mod rank them as being extremely undesirable (i.e. the AXMC .338 rifle).
-This will hopefully be fixed as the data dumps available to the SPT developers improve.
 * If **destroy_loot_during_raid.check_loot_accessibility.enabled=false**, loot can be despawned behind locked doors.
 If **destroy_loot_during_raid.check_loot_accessibility.enabled=true**, some loot is falsely considered inaccessible and will never be despawned.
 * If you approach the car extract without taking it and this mod instructs it to leave later in the raid, you'll see the countdown timer when you check your extracts.